ipsingh06/seedsync/src/python/docs/install.md

 ### <a name="key-auth"></a> Password-less/Key-based Authentication Setup

 Password-based access to your remote server is highly unsecure.
-It is strongly recommended that you setup key-based authentication.
+It is strongly recommended that you set up key-based authentication.

 1. You will need to generate a public-private key pair.
    Here is a [simple tutorial](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) that walks you through this process.

     !!! note
-        Make sure the access is setup for the user under which SeedSync is running.
+        Make sure the access is set up for the user under which SeedSync is running.

     !!! note
         If you're using docker, also see the [Using SSH Keys with Docker](#keys-inside-docker) section.